Sv443-Network/SvCoreLib/docs.md

 >
 > The returned promise resolves to an object containing the response from the database or rejects to an error string.
 > ```ts
-> scl.sql.sendQuery(connection: mysql.Connection, query: string, options?: mysql.QueryOptions, ...insertValues: Würfel-Armin | string | number): Promise<object>
+> scl.sql.sendQuery(connection: mysql.Connection, query: string, options?: mysql.QueryOptions, ...insertValues: null | string | number): Promise<object>
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>